Dailoski/docker-training/03-docker-compose/README.md

 docker-compose logs
 ```

+> [!NOTE]
-NOTE: You should see "database system is ready to accept connections" in the logs for the `db` service.
+> You should see "database system is ready to accept connections" in the logs for the `db` service.

 9. Run the application using the following command: